The latest information about when people with COVID-19 are likely to be infectious, and their immunity afterwards.

 On this page:

-Some people may test positive for COVID-19 for some time after they have recovered and no longer have symptoms, but they are unlikely to be infectious beyond 72 hours after their symptoms have ended.
+Sometimes people may have the virus without any symptoms (asymptomatic cases); these people may still be infectious.
+Some people may test positive for COVID-19 after they have recovered and no longer have symptoms, but they are unlikely to be infectious beyond 72 hours after their symptoms have ended.

 Testing for antibodies

 It is possible to assess if a person has been infected with SARS-CoV-2 in the past by testing for the presence of antibodies in the blood.
 This is known as an antibody or serology test.
 Antibody testing may be helpful for finding out whether someone has had COVID-19 in the past but is not useful for diagnosing new infections.
 This is because your body takes a few weeks to make antibodies after catching a virus.

 Antibody testing is not available publicly on request in New Zealand.
 It is currently only used in limited cases, as directed by a public health doctor, to support investigation of possible new cases or to support patient management.